anderlaw/mdtohhtml/README.md

 ## example
-incase we have a file to convert:`C:/Users/hajerbin/Desktop/test.md`, and a target dir where we want to convert into:`C:/Users/hajerbin/Desktop/result` then example is:`mdtohtml  C:/Users/hajerbin/Desktop/test.md  C:/Users/hajerbin/Desktop/result`
+incase we have a file to convert:`C:/Users/hajerbin/Desktop/test.md`,

+a target dir where we want to convert into:`C:/Users/hajerbin/Desktop/result`

+usage is:`mdtohtml  C:/Users/hajerbin/Desktop/test.md  C:/Users/hajerbin/Desktop/result`
 ![here is README.md example](./example.PNG)

 ## tips